Inside: How to make an easy Halloween photo display so you can enjoy all your kid’s cuteness from year’s past!

 Well, this year I’m enjoying all the Halloween cuteness from year’s past with this super simple Halloween photo display and it was such an easy project!

 Best part?
 It is one of those projects that you can literally have done in less than one nap time.
+(It’s even easier than my DIY Halloween door decoration.)

 I kept costs low by using a thrifted frame that I picked up at the Goodwill.